EmilianoGagliardiEmanueleGhelfi/CNN-compression-performance/README.md

 iterations=10
 # True if need to evaluate perfomances
 performance=True
-# folder in which the output file of valgrind will be written
+# folder in which the output file of valgrind will be written (relative to the current working direcory)
 performance_path = perf
 ```